Memories of Irish War of Independence in Ireland

 Then I realised she'd been down to the house in Sitric Road.
 I only heard the next day she'd come up and nearly bet my father around the place for letting me stay out all night.

 It wasn't his fault; I can't remember what we'd been arguing about really.’

-The Sewing Machine was Always Under the Window
+The Sewing Machine Under the Window

 Deirdre lived with her grandparents Dora and Patrick Maguire in the early 1950s.